playtena/Match3Test/README.md

 ### Visual requirements
 The only required visual effect is to implement figures dropping animation.
 All other graphical part can be kept maximal simple.
 ##### Note: Implementation should not be based on any 2D Physics.

+### Board generation
+Every board should have randomly geenerated three empty cells.
+That cells can't have figures on them.
+See preview.
+Dropping figures should also avoid empty cells.
+Dropping rules can be seen in any example game above.
+Or check the youtube link, https://youtu.be/LpD7Nh9cZbI?t=214

 ### Game Configuration
 There are some values that should be possible to configure in Unity Edtior before starting the game.